thdngan/palaeo/content/notes/albedo.md

 ---
-title: "albedo"
+title: albedo
 date: 2022-10-22
 tags:
-- note
   - climate
+  - notes
 ---
 Albedo refers to the measure of the reflectivity of a surface.
 Specifically, it quantifies the fraction of incoming solar radiation (sunlight) that is reflected back into space.
 Albedo is typically expressed as a percentage or a value between 0 and 1, where 0 represents a perfectly absorbing (black) surface that absorbs all incoming solar radiation, and 1 represents a perfectly reflecting (white) surface that reflects all incoming solar radiation.